 Introduction

-Swift’s .init(...) shorthand is handy.
-It keeps call sites short, avoids repeating type names that already feel obvious, and often makes Swift code nicer to read.
+Swift’s .init(...) shorthand is convenient.
+It keeps call sites short, avoids repeating type names that already feel obvious, and arguably makes Swift code nicer to read.

 In large Swift codebases, .init(...) can show up thousands of times.
-Most of those call sites are harmless.
+Some of those call sites are harmless.
 Some are not.

 Type inference